asalamanca1/Auto-Commit-AI/README.md

 ## Getting Started

+> **Skip the data pipeline unless you specifically want to create your own dataset.**
+> The cleaned dataset is already provided and ready to use.

-1. Run the data pipeline (in `data-pipeline/`) to collect and prepare the dataset.
+1. **(Optional)** Run the data pipeline in `data-pipeline/` to collect your own dataset.
-2. Choose a model to train:
+   - If you're using the provided dataset, skip this step.
+2. Download the dataset and model weights using the links above, and place them in the correct folders.

+3. Choose your use case:
+   - **Just want to run inference or evaluate?**
+     - Load the dataset **and** the pre-trained weights.
+     - Run:
+       - `decoder-only-transformer/Inference-for-Git-Commit-Transformer.ipynb`
+       - `gated-recurrent-unit/Inference_for_Git_Commit_GRU.ipynb`
+     - Or evaluate performance with:
+       - `decoder-only-transformer/Performance-Evaluation-for-Git-Commit-Transformer.ipynb`
+       - `gated-recurrent-unit/Performance_Evaluation_for_Git_Commit_GRU.ipynb`

+   - **Want to train a model from scratch?**
+     - Load only the dataset — **do not load the pre-trained weights.**
+     - Use:
        - `decoder-only-transformer/Training-Git-Commit-Transformer.ipynb`
        - `gated-recurrent-unit/Training-Git-Commit-GRU.ipynb`
-3. Evaluate and compare performance in the respective evaluation notebooks.

 ---